Brave Warrior

-Brave Warrior is a 1952 Technicolor American Western film, directed by Spencer Gordon Bennet.
-It stars Jon Hall and Christine Larsen.
-The story is based on events during the War of 1812 and the Battle of Tippecanoe, but contains historical inaccuracies, mainly in that Tecumseh is depicted as siding with the Americans and not the British.
+Brave Warrior is a 1952 Technicolor American Western film directed by Spencer Gordon Bennet and starring Jon Hall and Christine Larsen.
+The story is based on events during the War of 1812 and the Battle of Tippecanoe but contains historical inaccuracies, most notably that Tecumseh is depicted as siding with the Americans and not with the British.

 Plot

 In the Indiana Territory of the early 19th century, conflict arises between the United States and Great Britain over territory and boundaries.
 Each side endeavors to gain the support of the Shawnee Indian tribes in the area.
-Governor William Henry Harrison enlists the aid of Steve Ruddell, whose friendship with the Shawnee chief Tecumseh goes back to childhood.
+Governor William Henry Harrison enlists the aid of Steve Ruddell, whose friendship with the Shawnee chief Tecumseh dates back to childhood.

-Tecumseh's leadership of the Shawnee is contested by his brother Tenskwatawa, known as The Prophet, who sides with the British.
-Tecumseh, who grew up as a childhood playmate of Steve and of Laura McGregor, loves Steve as a brother and hopes to marry Laura.
-But Laura is in love with Steve.
-Laura's father, Shayne McGregor, secretly leads local support for the British against the Americans, even though it risks the life and love of his daughter.
-Everything comes to a head at the Battle of Tippecanoe.
+Tecumseh's leadership of the Shawnee is contested by his brother Tenskwatawa, known as the Prophet, who sides with the British.
+Tecumseh, who was a childhood playmate of Steve and of Laura McGregor, loves Steve as a brother and hopes to marry Laura, but she is in love with Steve.
+Laura's father Shayne McGregor secretly leads local support for the British against the Americans, even though it risks the life and love of his daughter.
+The events culminate in the Battle of Tippecanoe.